RichardKnop/machinery/README.md

 )
 ```

-When using AMQP as a result backend, task states will be persisted in separate queues for each task.
+> When using AMQP as a result backend, task states will be persisted in separate queues for each task.
+Although RabbitMQ can scale up to thousands of queues, it is strongly advised to use a better suited result backend (e.g. Memcache) when you are expecting to run a large number of parallel tasks.

 ```go
 type TaskResult struct {